zebwoy/zebwoy/README.md

 > _“Knowledge without action is wasteful, and action without knowledge is foolish.”_
 > — **Imam al-Ghazali**

-> _“Whoever calls others to good must possess three qualities: knowledge, gentleness, and patience.
-Knowledge guides before, gentleness accompanies during, and patience follows after.”_
+> _“One who enjoins good must have three qualities: knowledge, gentleness, and patience.<br>Knowledge comes before it, gentleness comes during it, and patience comes after it.”_
 > — **Ibn Taymiyyah**

 ---